-Virginia is one of the states where laws do not protect Life after Roe, as the only gestational limitation in its law is a third trimester prohibition with broad exceptions.
+Virginia is one of the states where pro-life laws do not protect human life after Roe, as the only gestational limitation in its law is a third-trimester prohibition with broad exceptions.
 Although Virginia historically had a strong tradition of protection for life, in recent years political changes have significantly eroded it.
 The Commonwealth enacted a “Reproductive Health Protection Act” in 2020 that eliminated several statutory protections for mothers and infants, including a 24-hour reflection period and informed consent requirements, and expanded abortion practice to nurse practitioners.
-Although voters ushered in a new pro-life administration in January 2022, the General Assembly remains closely divided, and so pro-life advocates will need to think strategically and move prudentially to make gains in the next several years.
+Although voters ushered in a new pro-life administration in January 2022, the General Assembly remains closely divided, so pro-life advocates will need to think strategically and move prudentially to make gains in the next several years.

 Receive the latest pro-life news & legal alerts